The Content window

 This makes it possible to add real-time generative content into Onlyview.

-Note that the 3rd-party application must run on all Displays at the same time.
+Note that the 3rd-party application must run on all Media Servers at the same time.
 As such, they need to provide deterministic behavior.
 In particular, particles are often problematic.

 Media name: A name that is meaningful to you